iambmelt/OData-V4.0-Vocabularies/README.md

 ## Capabilities
 The Capabilities vocabulary aims to provide a way for service authors to describe certain capabilities of an OData Service.

+There are some capabilities which are strongly recommended for services to support even though they are optional.
+Support for `$top` and `$skip` is a good example as supporting these query options helps with performance of a service and are essential.
+Such capabilities are assumed to be default capabilities of an OData service even in the case that a capabilities annotation doesn’t exist.
+Capabilities annotations are mainly expected to be used to explicitly specify that a service doesn’t support such capabilities.
+Capabilities annotations can as well be used to declaratively specify the support of such capabilities.
+On the other hand, there are some capabilities that a service may choose to support or not support and in varying degrees. `$filter` and `$orderby` are such good examples.
+This vocabulary aims to define terms to specify support or no support for such capabilities.
+A service is assumed to support by default the following capabilities even though an annotation doesn’t exist:
+- Countability (`$count`, `$inlinecount`)
+- Client pageability (`$top`, `$skip`)
+- Expandability (`$expand`)
+- Indexability by key
+- Batch support (`$batch`)
+- Navigability of navigation properties

+A service is expected to support the following capabilities.
+If not supported, the service is expected to call out the restrictions using annotations:
+- Filterability (`$filter`)
+- Sortability (`$orderby`)
+- Queryability of top level entity sets
+- Query functions A client cannot assume that a service supports certain capabilities.

+A client can try, but it needs to be prepared to handle an error in case the following capabilities are not supported:
+- Insertability
+- Updatability
+- Deletability

 #### Conformance Level
 #### Request Capabilities
 #### Supported Preferences